 This is provided to Contractors in addition to Part 1 for large projects where a Project Licence has been issued by SNH to cover the work and identifies those activities and protection / mitigation measures which are permitted under the Project Licence and those activities which require a Method Statement to be submitted to SNH for written approval before works can commence.
 This Part should be followed in conjunction with Part 1 and the relevant Project Licence to provide approved guidance and methodologies for carrying out work.

-The documents detailed in Error!
-Reference source not found., below should be used in conjunction with this document
+The documents detailed in Table 2.1 below, should be used in conjunction with this document.